|

 89. cake

-baked goods made from or based on a mixture of flour, sugar, eggs, and fat
+baked good based on a mixture of flour, sugar, eggs, and fat

 But Flynn preceded Casey, as did also Jimmy Blake,